 Is the park accessible?

-City staff have strived to create a truly inclusive environment at the Ocala Wetland Recharge Park.
-There are 2.5 miles of eight feet wide, asphalt paved trails, with minimum slope.
-The boardwalks have a smooth grating for the foot bed to provide easy travel.
-There are over 30 benches onsite to provide plenty of seating.
-All signs have been installed to ADA requirements and the bathrooms are handicap accessible.
+City staff strived to create a genuinely inclusive environment at the Ocala Wetland Recharge Park.
+There are 2.5 miles of eight-foot-wide, asphalt-paved trails, with a minimum slope.
+The boardwalks have a smooth grating on the footbed to facilitate travel.
+There are over 30 benches on-site, providing plenty of seating.
+All signs have been installed to ADA requirements, and the bathrooms are handicap accessible.
+If you have any suggestions for making the park a more welcoming place, please email WRcoordinator@ocalafl.gov or click here.

 This was a Disc Golf Course, what is the recreational benefit to having this park?